While you’re decorating have you noticed the impact of color?

 The abstract below focuses on the complementary colors of orange and blue creating drama.

-Achieve Vibrancy and Impact in Home Decor by Using the Color Wheel
+Achieve Vibrancy and Impact in Home Decor by Using Complimentary Colors

-Use complimentary colors like the contrast between the ceramic red-orange bird and green glass vase.
-Complimentary colors work well in family rooms and games rooms where energy is higher.
+Use complimentary colors like the Complimentary colors work well in family rooms and games rooms where energy is higher.

-If you choose a complimentary color scheme, you really need to embrace neutrals.
-They'll provide a place for your eye to rest and keep you from becoming overwhelmed in the room.
+If you choose a complimentary color scheme, embracing neutrals will provide a place for your eye to rest and keep you from becoming overwhelmed in the room.

 Decide how much of each color to use for the amount of energy you want.